Jellypod Logovs

 Illuminate and Jellypod are not really competing for the same job.
 Illuminate is the better choice when you want to understand a paper yourself.
 It is free, the AI discussion format is excellent, and the interactive transcript is a clever way to learn.
 If your goal is personal comprehension of research, especially in computer science, it is hard to beat for the price.

 Jellypod is the better choice the moment you want to publish.
 Illuminate gives you a one-off audio file with no control over voices, structure, or branding, and no way to get it in front of an audience.
-Jellypod gives you script control, persistent hosts, hosting, RSS, a podcast website, distribution to Spotify, Apple, and YouTube, and analytics.
+Jellypod adds the publishing half Illuminate skips: it hosts, distributes, and measures the show.
 That is why educators, healthcare and CME teams, L&D departments, faith leaders, and non-profits use it: they need their expertise turned into a real, distributed show, not just a private listen.

 Think of Illuminate as the spark and Jellypod as the studio.
 Use Illuminate to test whether a paper makes good audio, then use Jellypod when you are ready to make it a podcast people can subscribe to.